 Training vs retrieval: often unclear

-Others don't make this distinction, or their documentation is ambiguous.
+Others don't separate training from retrieval crawlers, or their documentation is ambiguous.
 When documentation is unclear, assume the crawler may use content for training unless explicitly stated otherwise.

 The crawler identity problem